Contractor: Burford’s Tree, Inc.

 Regular equipment maintenance is also on Burford’s agenda.
 Servicing equipment and keeping it up and running is a high priority.
 Jarraff Industries does its part to help keep Burford and his crews up and running through their customer service and parts department.
 Boyum said, “Outstanding customer service is something that we believe in strongly.
 We’re always available to answer a question or troubleshoot a piece of equipment.
 We take parts orders in person, on the phone and over the Internet and offer next day parts service.
 That’s important.
 Downtime doesn’t help anyone.”

-Download Article PDFROW Maintenance with Burford’s Tree, Inc. - A Model of Efficiency (237.0 KB) › View Online
+Download Article PDFROW Maintenance with Burford’s Tree, Inc. - A Model of Efficiency (0.2 MB) › View Online